acquittal: A decision by the trial jury or judge that a person is not guilty of an offense.

 affirmance: A decision by an appeals court that upholds the decision of a lower court.

-alternate jurors: Extra jurors chosen in case one of the twelve (or six) jurors become unavailable to serve during the trial.
+alternate jurors: Additional jurors chosen in the event that one of the twelve (or six) jurors becomes unavailable to serve during a trial.

 appeal: A request for review by a higher court of proceedings in a lower court.